Toward Integrated Solutions: A Systematic Interdisciplinary Review of Cybergrooming Research: Cybergrooming Research in Social Sciences

 \subsection{Evaluation Methods and Metrics in Social Science Cybergrooming Research}

-Research on cybergrooming employs diverse social science methods to understand behaviors, motivations, and social dynamics.
-These methods can be broadly classified into \textbf{quantitative} and \textbf{qualitative} approaches, each offering distinct advantages and limitations.
-While quantitative techniques excel at identifying patterns and generalizable trends, qualitative methods provide a deeper contextual understanding.
-A combination of both is often necessary for a comprehensive analysis of cybergrooming.
-Table~\ref{tab:evaluation-methods-social} provides a detailed comparison of these methods.
+Across the reviewed literature, methodological choices are often informed by established theoretical perspectives, which guide how grooming behaviors are conceptualized, operationalized, and evaluated.
+Accordingly, this subsection highlights how such theoretical influences are reflected, where applicable, in evaluation practices across quantitative, qualitative, and mixed-method studies.
+Consistent patterns emerge, with survey-based quantitative analyses predominating in large-scale studies and qualitative approaches providing contextual insight into grooming behaviors and prevention strategies.
+Common limitations persist across methods, including reliance on self-reported data and predominantly cross-sectional designs.
+Table~\ref{tab:evaluation-metrics-social} in Appendices provides a detailed comparison of these methods.

 \textbf{Quantitative methods}: Surveys and structured questionnaires are frequently used to collect large-scale data on victimization experiences, online behaviors, and demographic influences.
 Longitudinal and cross-sectional studies track behavioral trends over time, enhancing understanding of risk factors.
-For instance, \citet{almeida2024online} used surveys to examine online sexual behaviors, while \citet{gamez2023stability} analyzed the link between cybergrooming prevalence and mental health in 746 adolescents. \citet{Finkelhor22-online-sexual-offense} conducted a large-scale survey of 2,639 adolescents to assess online sexual offenses, and \citet{wachs2020routine} collected data from 5,938 teenagers across six countries to study risk factors.
+For instance, \citet{almeida2024online} used surveys to examine online sexual behaviors, while \citet{gamez2023stability} analyzed the link between cybergrooming prevalence and mental health in 746 adolescents. \citet{Finkelhor22-online-sexual-offense} conducted a large-scale survey of 2,639 adolescents to assess online sexual offenses, and \citet{wachs2020routine}, drawing on Routine Activity Theory~\cite{cohen1979social}, collected data from 5,938 teenagers across six countries to study risk factors.
+Almeida and Pereira~\cite{almeida2025prevalence} adapted and validated the Questionnaire for Online Sexual Solicitation and Interactions with Adults (QOSSIA)~\cite{gamez-guadix_construction_2018}.
 These methods enable statistical analyses such as chi-square tests, regression models, and correlation assessments to determine relationships between key variables.
+More advanced techniques, including structural equation modeling with bootstrapped mediation analysis, have further identified indirect pathways explaining substantial variance in grooming outcomes~\cite{aktu2024self}.
 However, their reliance on self-reported data may introduce bias, and imbalanced datasets can affect result accuracy.